MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 Dynamic service discovery is the process of automatically detecting and registering services in a distributed system.
 It allows clients to discover available services without being tightly coupled to specific instances.
 Clients shouldn't be able to take a direct dependency on a specific instance in the workload.
 To avoid these dependencies, you should use a proxy to distribute and redistribute client connections.
 The proxy acts as an intermediary between clients and services, providing a layer of abstraction that allows services to be added or removed without affecting clients.

-##### Add retry logic

-It's important to add retry logic to an application when scaling to handle temporary failures and maintain application availability and reliability.
-Scaled applications, especially in a distributed system, might result in increased load and potential failures due to network issues, resource limitations, or service disruptions.
-Retry logic allows the application to automatically retry failed operations, such as connecting to a service or making a network request, after a certain period of time.
-Retry logic helps to mitigate transient failures and gives the system a chance to recover without causing disruptions or affecting user experience.
-To add retry logic to your application:

-1. Identify the operations or services that require retry logic.
-These operations or services can include database connections, API calls, or any other external dependencies.

-1. Determine the appropriate retry strategy based on the specific requirements of your application.
-The configuration might involve setting the number of retries, the time interval between retries, and any extra conditions for retrying.

-1. Implement the retry logic in your application code.
-Wrap the relevant operations or service calls in a retry loop, or, use libraries or frameworks that provide built-in retry functionality.

 ##### Use background tasks

 When an application is scaled, it can handle an increasing workload or a higher number of concurrent requests.
 Offloading intensive tasks as background tasks allows the main application to handle user requests without resource-intensive operations overwhelming it.
 Follow these steps to offload tasks as background tasks: